Position

 Responsibilities:

-• Implement and manage security policies and procedures to protect the organization's IT infrastructure.
+• Implement and manage security measures to protect the organization's IT infrastructure.

-• Conduct regular security audits and vulnerability assessments to identify and mitigate risks.
+• Conduct regular security audits and risk assessments.

-• Respond to security incidents and breaches, including investigation, containment, and recovery.
+• Respond to security incidents and breaches, including investigation and resolution.

 Qualifications